mihaelagoga/negotiation_rpg/README.md

 ### Voice Commands and Grammar

 The game utilizes voice recognition.
-Below are the key voice commands and grammar elements used.There are quite limited and will need to be updated in the future by implementing NLU instead.
+Below are the key voice commands and grammar elements used.
+These are quite limited and will need to be updated in the future by implementing NLU.

 *   **Debriefing Choices:**
     *   "Almeria", "Almedia", "Talk about Almeria", "Tell me about Almeria", "Learn about Almeria", "Want to know about Almeria", "Almeria please", "Almeria debriefing"